FreakinSoftMania/FourthTube/README.md

 ## FAQs

- - Does it make sense?
-   The **worst** question in the console homebrew scene.
-Isn't it just exciting to see your favorite videos playing on a 3DS?
+ - why do we need a  new one?
+   - old one broke due to api changes
+ - How can i help?
+   - Join the discord

 ## Building
 You need:

- - devkitPro with devkitARM r58
+ - devkitPro with devkitARM ~~r58~~
  - ```3ds-zlib``` and ```3ds-mbedtls``` installed in portlibs of devkitPro
    You can install it by opening devkitPro msys2 and typing ```pacman -S [package name]```.